marti1999/Crossword-Solver/README.md

 - 0 indicates a character
 - \# indicates a separator

 The program also needs a dictionary with all the available words.
-The current one is in catalan, but it may be replaced by another as long as if follows the same format.
-Note that it need to be encoded with ISO 8859-1
+The current one is in catalan, but it may be replaced by another as long as it follows the same format.
+Note that it needs to be encoded with ISO 8859-1 if special characters are to be used.

 ### How to execute